Syf-Almjd/Syf-Almjd/README.md

 ## 🤝 Collaboration

-I am actively seeking collaborative opportunities in the domains of Flutter, Dart, Cybersecurity, and Mobile Development.
+I am seeking a collaboration (preferably open-source) in the domains of Mobile/Web Security and Software development.
 If you share my enthusiasm for creating groundbreaking solutions, please don't hesitate to reach out to me at [syfalmjd11@gmail.com](mailto:syfalmjd11@gmail.com).

-Let's join forces and shape technology into a more human-centric and empowering force for our global community! 🌎
+Empowering force for our global community! 🌎